Generic Name: estradiol (ES-tra-DYE-ol)

 Some MEDICINES MAY INTERACT with Estrasorb emulsion.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Barbiturates (eg, phenobarbital), hydantoins (eg, phenytoin), or rifampin because they may decrease Estrasorb emulsion's effectiveness
+- Carbamazepine, phenobarbital, rifampin, or St. John's wort because they may decrease Estrasorb emulsion's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Estrasorb emulsion may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.